7 Days in Palau

 Evening

-Return to Koror and quiet dinner
+Return ferry to Koror & quiet evening

 Where to Stay Tonight

-Koror (Same accommodation)
+Koror (Continue same Koror accommodation)

 6